 MSG is found in a lot more places than just the local Chinese buffet.
 It requires a pretty strict diet regimen to eliminate it but if your tinnitus is bad enough, it may be worth a try.

 Easy on the G-n-T’s this summer, m’kay?

 Quinine has been used for centuries to stave off malaria and scurvy.
 Aside from the obvious use in cocktails, it’s also used by many to reduce leg cramping, the effect being very similar to that of aspirin, on both accounts.
 (I haven’t included it here because it’s not, technically, a food, but look for aspirin as one of the medications you might consider avoiding if you have tinnitus).

 Both quinine and aspirin can result in salicylate-induced tinnitus.
 The good news is that patients who have discovered a connection between salicylates and tinnitus show improvement within a few days of eliminating the culprit from their diets.

 Saturated and Trans Fats

-For all the same reasons you might consider removing these foods to help your heart and cardiovascular system, you might do the same for your T.
+For all the same reasons you might consider removing these foods to help your heart and cardiovascular system, you might do the same for your tinnitus.

 So let’s take a look at what’s in fast food, shall we?
 For that, we can just reference the above list!

-Here are the things it’s generally considered wise for Tinnitus sufferers to avoid, which also happen to be found in most fast food:
+Here are the things it’s generally considered wise for people with tinnitus to avoid to help improve their condition, which also happen to be found in most fast food: